 Spend a day reliving medical and surgical history at the Surgeons Hall Museum in Edinburgh.
-The medical museum is filled to the brim with a collection of curiosities, rarities and oddities that will both educate and shock you.
+The medical museum is one of the most unusual things to do in Edinburgh.
+It is filled to the brim with a collection of curiosities, rarities and oddities that will both educate and shock you.

 The Surgeons’ Hall Museum, owned by the Royal College of Surgeons of Edinburgh, is home to one of the oldest and most comprehensive pathology collections in the world.
 The Surgeons’ Hall Museums is divided into three sections: The Wohl Pathology Museum, The History of Surgery Museum and The Dental Collection.